programmfabrik/apitest/README.md

     "http_server": {
         "addr": ":8788", // address to listen on "dir": "", // directory to server, relative to the manifest.json, defaults to "."
-        "testmode": false // boolean flag to switch test mode on / off }
+        "testmode": false, // boolean flag to switch test mode on / off "proxy": { // proxy configuration
+            "test": { // proxy store configuration
+                "mode": "passthru" // proxy store mode
             }
+        }
+    }
+}
 ```

+The proxy `mode` parameter supports these values:
+- `passthru` : The request is stored as it is, without further processing

 The HTTP Server is started and stopped per test.